Synchronisation Rules¶

 Setting up an export rule with scoping:

-- Create a synchronisation rule with direction
+- Create a Synchronisation Rule with direction

 Export, with provisioning enabled if you want JIM to create objects in the target system - Add attribute mappings to flow values from MVO attributes onto CSO attributes